TankalaSatyaSai/Project-CoBALT/README.md

 - Working on the multi system communication codes and the swarm codes
 - To complete the whole localisation stack
 - Swarm tech in a simulated environment

+### Future Works

+- Swarm and multiple robots coordination in the warehouse environment
+- Human and robot collaboration where we may use interfaces to communicate goals, preferences, or changes in the task to the robot swarm, allowing for dynamic adjustments in real-time.
+- Usage of Joy stick and Joy nodes